Title image shows a young child playing in a sensory bin with green rice and plastic bugs

 Bug-Themed Activities

 Make playdough bugs: Playdough bugs invite so much fun and creativity!
 You can roll playdough into a long snake and then create a snail.
-In addition, you can add googly eyes and pipe cleaners (to make legs, wings, antennas) to your creations.
+In addition, you can add googly eyes and pipe cleaners to make legs, wings, antennas.
 There are so many action words (roll, push, squish, stretch) and concepts (long, short, big, little, thin, squishy) that come up during playdough activities.
-Practice following directions and answering questions as you create your bugs together.
-Furthermore, you can describe the bugs and discuss different parts of the bugs (legs, antennae, eyes, etc).
+Furthermore, you can practice following directions and answering questions as you create your bugs together.

 Go on a bug hunt: During this indoor bug hunt, you will hide toy bugs around the room and have your students search for them with a magnifying glass.
 As they find the bugs, encourage them to name and describe each one.
 This is a great time to practice expanding utterances with carrier phrases (“I found a…..”, “I see a …..”).
-You can also practice prepositions as you discuss WHERE the bugs were hiding.
-If you are working with more than one student, you can also have them hide the bugs for each other.
+In addition, you can practice prepositions as you discuss WHERE the bugs were hiding.

 Feed the Caterpillar: You can make your own caterpillar with a long green sock or cover a pringles container with green paper.
 Feed the caterpillar foods or cards as you practice targeted speech skills.
 This activity pairs well with The Very Hungry Caterpillar book by Eric Carle.

 Bug Research: For older kids, it’s fun to dig a little deeper and investigate specific bugs.
 It’s easy to find online information on websites like National Geographic Kids.
-You can also compare and contrast different species.
-I had a student with a special interest in bugs and we had a blast watching bug videos together and talking about the different insects.
+You can target insect vocabulary and compare/contrast different species.
+Several years ago, I had a student with a special interest in bugs and we had a blast watching bug videos together and talking about the different insects.
 Insects really are amazing and there is so much to talk about!

 Bug-Themed Books